RomioAI/Romio-account-deletion-policy/index.md

-# Account Deletion - Romio App
+# Account Deletion Policy – Romio App

-To request account deletion from **Romio**, please email `marcolous11@gmail.com` or use the in-app "Delete Account" button.

-## What data is deleted
+Users can delete their Romio account at any time through:
+- The in-app **"Delete Account"** button (Settings > Account > Delete Account)
+- Or by emailing **marcolous11@gmail.com**

+## Data Deleted
-- User account from Supabase
+- User account and profile from Supabase
 - All user-associated metadata

-## What is retained
-- None.
-Data is fully removed from the database.
+## Data Retained
+- None by default
+- However, certain minimal data may be retained if required by law, regulatory, or security obligations (e.g., fraud prevention, legal compliance).

-## Retention period
+## Retention Period
-- Deleted immediately upon request
+- Data is deleted immediately after a deletion request is processed.

 ## Contact
-If you need help, email `marcolous11@gmail.com`
+If you need assistance, please email **marcolous11@gmail.com**